Emails and spam filters

 Sending throttel: yve sends emails individually at a speed of about 2 emails per second.
 E-mails to the same recipient domain are sent with an interval of 1 second per yve e-mail server.
 This ensures that no server gets too many emails at once.

 SPF: Emails with the MAIL FROM yve-tool.de have a valid SPF record.
 If you use your own MAIL FROM address you have to set the SPF record for spf.yve-tool.de.

 DKIM: Emails with the MAIL FROM yve-tool.de are DKIM signed.
 If you have your own MAIL FROM domain, you have to refer to our DKIM records with a CNAME record.

 Sender ID: Emails with the MAIL FROM yve-tool.de are set so that the Sender ID Check is positive.
 If you have your own sender address, you have to create an SPF record for spf.yve-tool.de.

 DMARC: Emails with the domain yve-tool.de are set so that the DMARC check is positive.
 If you have your own sender address, you must also set up the MAIL FROM (see above) with SPF and DKIM record.

 Graylisting: some receiving e-mail servers reject the e-mail with a temporary error message on the first attempt at delivery, but then accept this after a further attempt.
-This means that spammers are rejected because they often do not attempt to deliver again. yve tries to deliver an e-mail every 15-60 minuts for 2 hours if a temporary error message appears.
+This means that spammers are rejected because they often do not attempt to deliver again. yve tries to deliver an e-mail starting 5 increasing to 180 minuts for 12 hours if a temporary error message appears.
 After that, it will be considered undeliverable and you will receive a bounce message.